Yello's Music Tastes

 As mentioned above, I'm a basic pop enjoyer, through and through.
 I did actually grow up listening to the popular music on the radio.
 I never had a rebellious phase where I swore off mainstream music, in favor of some niche underground artist.

 Basically, I like either upbeat or personal pop.
 I'm basic but not THAT basic.
-But I figured I'd show you rather than just tell you...
+So I picked out 3 defining songs from each era and why they stuck out to me.

 My music evolution